We help with what matters so you can focus on your future

 Move in dates

 If selected for this Program, move in dates are determined based on the start date of the semester program.
 Move in dates for the Fall semester will be late July/early August and for the Spring Semester December/early January.
-Delayed move in dates will be considered in situations where a pre-existing lease or housing obligation require a later move in date.
+Delayed move in dates will be considered in situations where a pre-existing lease or housing obligation requires a later move in date.

 Why does The Gatehouse want to help single mom students?